Sarah Speight

-Sarah Speight FRSA is an academic and Professor of Higher Education at the University of Nottingham.
-Since 2020, she has been Pro Vice Chancellor for Education and Student Experience and was previously head of the School of Education.
+Sarah Speight FRSA is an academic and Deputy Vice Chancellor at Nottingham Trent University.
+Previously, she was Professor of Higher Education and Pro Vice Chancellor for Education and Student Experience at the University of Nottingham prior to which she was head of the School of Education.

 Speight studied at the University of Manchester and went on to complete a PhD at the University of Nottingham.
 Her research spans the fields of higher education, archaeology and history.

 Education

 Speight studied at the University of Manchester where she completed a Bachelor of Arts in history.
 She went on to study at the University of Nottingham, completing a Master of Arts in 1989 and a PhD at the same institution in 1993, titled Family, faith and fortification: Yorkshire 1066–1250, the latter under the supervision of Philip Dixon.